- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

 Let’s take a step back.

 Indirect access is an illegal and false claim of usage on the part of SAP.
 And Diginomica’s impression after speaking with a major funder of theirs is that SAP is “scrambling to find a solution that would be fair on all sides.”
-That is SAP is “scrambling” for a solution that is fair — to redress is a policy that is both based upon a bed of lies and is illegal as it violates the tying agreement clause of US anti-trust law? (as we cover in this article)
+SAP is “scrambling” for a fair solution — to redress is a policy that is both based upon a bed of lies and is illegal as it violates the tying agreement clause of US anti-trust law? (as we cover in this article)